-The Jersey Pistol Club has always encouraged members of the public to come up to the range and try pistol shooting.
-This is a challenging sport that is neither age or gender specific, so to see Mum & Dad together with young John and Jane on the firing line attempting to master the art of placing 10 rounds of .22 rim-fire ammunition into a standard PL7 target at 13 meters is not at all unusual, in fact as Jersey is a holiday destination for many, the amount of people who turn up every single weekend hoping to experience this challenging sport can be quite daunting.
+The Jersey Pistol Club has always encouraged potential members to come up to the range and try pistol shooting.
+This is a challenging sport that is neither age or gender specific, so to see Mum & Dad together with young John and Jane on the firing line attempting to master the art of placing 10 rounds of .22 rim-fire ammunition into a standard PL7 target at 13 meters is not at all unusual.

 We at the club recognize that in order to make the experience as pleasant and safe as possible a qualified Range Officer will always be assigned on a one to one basis to all inexperienced shooters, a service that we have provided for many years with excellent results.

 Late last year, the JPC made the decision to go that extra mile, and through the good offices of Dave Froggett of the National Small-bore Rifle Association, the governing body for small-bore pistol shooting in the UK., we were able to arrange for Bob Dickie from Dragon Coaching, England Shooting Sports Academy, to fly over to the island, and conduct a two day Pistol Instructors Course for 12 of our range officers.